ansemjo/aenker/README.md

     aenker version untracked (not built with build.go)

-Or clone the repository and use the included `build.go` program, which compiles a static binary and adds information about the built version into the file:
+Or clone the repository and use the included `build.go` program, which compiles a static binary and adds information about the built version into the file (`vgo` is required for module vendoring before `go 1.11.0` is released):

+    $ go get golang.org/x/vgo
     $ git clone https://github.com/ansemjo/aenker.git
     $ cd aenker/
     $ make build